U.S. GOVERNMENT & POLITICS (Online)

 • Make equitable access and attention to diversity and inclusion a guiding principle in designing instruction.

-• Leverage the data in AP Classroom and interpret data within the Instructional Planning Report to identify student strengths and weaknesses and reflect on implications for instruction.
+• Leverage the data in AP Classroom and interpret data within the Instructional

 Day 1